-How Do You Prepare For a Layoff?
+How To Prepare For a Layoff:

 If your company is announcing layoffs, the first thing to remember is not to panic.
 While losing your job can be a traumatic experience, this is the time you should focus on networking and improving your skills.